andrew-johnson-4/andrew-johnson-4/README.md

   * ✓ Files: `load-file` into Atom
   * ✓ Tokenize Input Files
   * Recursive Descent Parser
+* Bootstrap Compile a CLI that parses, normalizes, then assembles input files
-* Bootstrap Compile a CLI that parses, verifies, normalizes, then dumps S-Expression fragments
+* Bootstrap Compile a CLI that parses, verifies, normalizes, then assembles input files
   * Use "misc. data" fields on S expressions to store a type for each expression
   * Infer type of each expression in program
   * Decorate bootstrap compiler with annotations
-* Bootstrap Compile a fast CLI that parses, verifies, normalizes, then dumps S-Expression fragments
+* Bootstrap Compile a fast CLI that parses, verifies, normalizes, then assembles input files
 * Freeze a "canonical" bootstrap version

 ### Request a Service